MILES: 15 CUMULATIVE MILES: 151

 Another Camino Story

 About 30 minutes outside of Belorado, I was walking/talking with a young guy (in his 30’s) from Switzerland.
-He told me he was a policeman in Zurich and he can to the Camino for some sun and nice weather 🙂
+He told me he was a policeman in Zurich and he came to the Camino for some sun and nice weather 🙂

 He ended up getting the bed next to mine.
 I was blogging in the patio at the hostel and he told me he was leaving in 30 minutes.
 He said he was taking the next bus to the airport and would be on the beaches of Barcelona by tomorrow.
 He said he couldn’t take any more rain/cool weather/grey skies… He said he would try the Camino next year.

 - I think I’m adjusting to the life of a pilgrim.
-The last couple of days, I have more energy in the evenings.
+The last couple of days, I have much more energy in the evenings.

 - It was great to walk in the sun.